OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/tsne.md

 ---
 title: tsne
-description: Documentation page about TSNE method for comparing similar companies, detailing usage, parameters, and examples.
+description: "Documentation page about TSNE method for comparing similar companies," detailing usage, parameters, and examples.
 It describes how to implement TSNE method using sklearn in Python.
 keywords: